What To Look For In A Used Regenerative Thermal OxidizerMarch 25, 2019

 A Regenerative Thermal Oxidizer (often referred to as RTO) destroys pollutants like Hazardous Air Pollutants (HAPs), Volatile Organic Compounds (VOCs), and odorous emissions that are often discharged during industrial processes.

-When you’ve got a need for a cost-effective replacement Regenerative Thermal Oxidizer, there are a few key questions to consider.
-Konokogs carries a large range of RTO brands and types, from MEGTEC, Tann, Adwest, and more.
-From knowing your exhaust airstream needs to which types of VOCs and emissions will be removed, these are a few of the criteria the Konokogs team will be able to answer to make sure your Used RTO is optimized for your specific needs.
+When you’ve got a need for a cost-effective replacement regenerative thermal oxidizer, there are a few key questions to consider.
+Kono Kogs carries a large inventory of RTO brands and types, from MEGTEC, Tann, Adwest, and more.
+From knowing your exhaust airstream conditions, which types of VOCs are to be treated, and required control system performance Kono Kogs will make sure your used RTO is selected for your specific needs.

 What to Look for in a Replacement Regenerative Thermal Oxidizer (RTO)

 Is the RTO optimized for my exhaust airstream?

 RTO’s typically treat airstreams with a 0-10% Lower Explosive Limit (LEL) and can handle 25% Lower Explosive Limit (LEL) airstreams.
 Hot gas bypass systems and other features may be needed.

 Is the ceramic media in the RTO optimized for the following?

 - maximum thermal efficiency

 - Ability to handle organic/inorganic particulates

 Does the RTO main fan utilize a variable frequency drives (VFD)?